BdR76/CSVLint/docs/readme.md

 ### Save icon ###

-Click this blue-disk to save the metadata after editing the metadat manually to apply the changes.
+Click this blue-disk to save the metadata after editing the metadata manually to apply the changes.
 This will also save the metadata to a `schema.ini` file in the same folder as the data file.
 The next time you open the datafile with the plug-in, it will automatically load the metadata from this file.